 Disability Buy-Out Policy:

 One of the most overlooked insurance issues for small business owners is the disability buy-out policy.
 These policies provide the funding for the disability provision in a partnership agreement upon the total disability of one or more of the partners in a partnership.
 It allows for a clean transition of the business by providing cash to assist in the purchase of a disabled partner’s interest – allowing the non-disabled partner to purchase their interest in the business at a pre-determined price per the partnership agreement.

-Benefit amounts up to $2,000,000 per insured (subject to business valuation formulas) are available.
+Benefit amounts up to $3,500,000 per insured (subject to business valuation formulas and policy elimination periods) are available.
 Various funding methods including, “lump sum,” “down payment/monthly payment,” and “level monthly payments” are available.
 Common elimination periods available are 12, 18 or 24 months.